stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 the fact that network containing the world's top web sites is _the_ Internet.
 Such a consensus can hold even without unanimous agreement on what constitute the world's top web sites.
-Similarly, if network operators listed all the ASes from whom they would accept peering or transit (at the right price), the transitive closures of these sets would contain significant overlap, even without unanimous agreement on the "tier-1 ISP" designation.
-Finally, while different browsers and operating systems have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that systems requiring hypothetical validation from "all CAs" would be unlikely to diverge.
+Similarly, if network operators listed all the ASes from whom they would consider peering or transit worthwhile, the transitive closures of these sets would contain significant overlap, even without unanimous agreement on the "tier-1 ISP" designation.
+Finally, while different browsers and operating systems have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that a hypothetical system requiring validation from "all CAs" would be unlikely to diverge.

 A more detailed abstract description of SCP and its rationale, including an English-language proof of safety, is available in [@?SCP].
-In particular, that reference shows that a necessary property for safety, termed _quorum intersection despite ill-behaved nodes_, is sufficient to guarantee safety under SCP, making SCP optimally safe against malicious nodes for any given configuration.
+In particular, that reference shows that a necessary property for safety, termed _quorum intersection despite ill-behaved nodes_, is sufficient to guarantee safety under SCP, making SCP optimally safe against Byzantine node failure for any given configuration.

 This document specifies the end-system logic and wire format of the messages.